 This version uses nine different papers all within the same dark green color family and is embellished with silver rick rack.

 Or, look at this version in green, red and yellow embellished with gold on a blue background.

 Easy Christmas Crafts: Paper Arcs Christmas Tree Materials and Tools:

-- Nine different papers - colors and prints of your choice
+Paper - nine different colors and prints of your choice

 Take a look at the simple materials and tools.